 The other technology concerns the modulation of sialylated glycans to enhance the ability of dendritic cells to activate T cells to specifically kill tumor cells (Silva et al, 2016; WO 2017002045 A1).
 We are currently collaborating with partners to translate our technology into clinics.

 A.Human dendritic cells stained with sialic acid-binding lectin (red), B. Colon adenocarcinoma showing sialyl Lewis X expression (brown)

 CDG & Allies -PPAIN - Congenital disorders of Glycosylation - Professionals and Patient Associations International Network.

 Together with the Portuguese association of CDG (APCDG) we founded an unrivalled international network that joins scientists, physicians, families and patient advocacy groups dedicated to CDG.
 We are establishing a patient-led unique infrastructure that foments research, awareness and education for CDG (Monticelli et al, 2016; Marques da Silva et al. 2017).
-Website www.apcdg.com/ research.html.
-CDG & Allies PPAIN is located at FCT NOVA and directed by V. Ferreira (APCDG) and P. Videira.
+Website www.researchcdg. com.
+CDG & Allies PPAIN is located at FCT NOVA and directed by P. Videira and Vanessa Ferreira.

 - “Siamab therapeutics research agreement”, Total and Unit funding: €20,000, Paula Videira (PI).

 - “GlyCoCan - exploiting glycosylation of colorectal cancer for the development of improved diagnostics and therapeutics”, Total funding: €3,2M and Unit funding: €476,712, Paula Videira (Collaborator).